How do I sponsor my spouse or partner if they’re living outside Canada?

-For example, your spouse or partner must list any dependent children they have, even if those children won’t be coming with them to Canada.
-And they’ll have to do medical exams for IRCC to decide if those children are .
+This means your spouse or partner must list any dependent children they have (and their dependent children, if they have any), even if those children won't be coming with them to Canada.
+All dependent children will have to do medical exams for IRCC to decide if those children are .
 Children over 18 must have a criminal background check.
 IRCC does this even if the children are not coming with your spouse or partner.

-If the children are not listed or don’t go through the process with IRCC, your spouse or partner:
+If the children are not listed on your application or they don't go through the examination process with IRCC, your spouse or partner:

 - might not have the right to sponsor them later

 - could be refused permanent resident status